rcmaehl/WhyNotWin11/CONTRIBUTING.md

 * DLLs, EXEs, and other executables may not be included
 * Pull Request title must give a brief overview of the change

+### ALL Code Changes
+* Place any Function Information above Function
+* Ideally use *Make UDF Header* function in SciTE
+    * Other headers are fine but will be converted

 ### GUI Changes
 * Include before and after screenshot